 - Official Transcript – submitted when offer of admission is received

-- Submission of GRE scores is optional but recommended for the 2022-23 admission cycle.
+- Submission of GRE scores is optional for the 2024 admission cycle.
 If you are/were able to take the GRE exam and have valid scores to report, we encourage you to do so.
-If you are not able to take the GRE exam, we will evaluate your application holistically.
-Your candidacy will not be negatively impacted if you do not report GRE scores.
+If you are not able to take the GRE exam, your candidacy will not be negatively impacted as we review applications holistically.
 The institution code to use for the GRE exam is 2888.
 You must take the exam by the application deadline.

 - Non-refundable application fee